zencart/documentation/content/user/taxes/tax_calc_wrong.md

 ---
 title: Tax calculations are wrong
 description: What to do when taxes don't add up
-category: locations
+category: taxes
 aliases:
     - /user/localization/tax_calc_wrong
+    - /user/locations/tax_calc_wrong
 weight: 10
 ---

-If you haven't configured taxes yet, please see the related articles on setting up taxes in [Locations](/user/locations/).
+If you haven't configured taxes yet, please see the related articles on setting up taxes in [Taxes](/user/taxes/).
 If you have set up taxes according to the instructions, but they don't seem to be working as expected, use the following list as a guide.
 If you intend to request assistance on the forum, please include the answers to these questions with your support request/inquiry:

 1. What are your store settings for these values in [Admin > Configuration > My Store](/user/admin_pages/configuration/configuration_mystore/)?